yabellini/docs.carpentries.org/topic_folders/governance/bylaws.md

 [Committee Policy](https://docs.carpentries.org/topic_folders/governance/committee-policy.html).

 ### Task Forces
-Task Forces are proposed or organised by the [Executive Council](https://carpentries.org/governance/), the [Core Team](https://carpentries.org/team/) or by the community members (in which case they have to be formally approved by the Executive Council).
+Task Forces are proposed or organised by the [Executive Council](https://carpentries.org/governance/) or the [Core Team](https://carpentries.org/team/).
+In addition, task forces can be proposed by the community members, in which case they first have to be endorsed by the Core Team and then formally approved by the Executive Council.
 Task Forces bring together a small group of people focused on a particular topic for a set period of time (typically short-term, e.g. a year or less) - to explore ideas, propose or make updates in policy, procedures and guidelines, organise an event or information gathering activity for another decision or challenge.